Direct Answer Paragraphs: The First Sentence AI Steals

 Direct answer density measures how consistently your content leads with the answer right after each heading.
 Not the second paragraph.
 Not after a transition sentence.
 The first sentence.
 This is different from Q&A format (which is about using question-style headings) - direct answer density applies to every heading, regardless of format.
 A heading that says "Pricing" still implies a question.
 The first sentence should answer it.

-The weight is 7% of your total AEO score.
+The weight is 7% of your total AEO Site Rank.
 That's meaningful - the same as Internal Linking.
 And unlike some criteria that require technical implementation, this one is pure editing.
 No code changes.
 No schema markup.
 Just rewriting opening sentences.

 We audit hundreds of sites.
 The pattern is everywhere.
 Good content - genuinely useful, well-researched, accurate content - that scores poorly on this criterion because the answers are buried.